backdrop-contrib/ip_geoloc/README.txt

 http://leafletjs.com/download.html dropping it in sites/all/libraries and
 changing the folder name to leaflet.
 Remember to install and enable the Libraries API module too.
-If all's ok, you won't see any errors in the Status Report, i.e.
+When all's ok, you won't see any errors in the Status Report, i.e.
 .../admin/reports/status.

 OPENLAYERS TIPS